chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ## Game Boundaries
 This highlights all the game boundaries and where they transition at.
-This also works in presentation mode.
 A game is said to transition when a new cue/pattern from a different game is introduced.

 ![Game boundaries](https://i.imgur.com/Ek397zm.png)

 ## Waveform
 This shows the live audio data as the remix plays.
-This also works in presentation mode.

 ![Waveform](readme/waveform.png)